feng-zhang0712/mole/2025/english/support-worker-interview.md

 分析：体现出同理心 (empathy)、耐心 (patience)、和以人为本的护理理念 (person-centred care)。

 1. **Respect Their Choice**: I'd stay calm and respect the client’s right to make choices.
-2. **Find Out the Reason**: I’d gently ask questions to find out why they’re refusing, which helps me address their concerns.
+2. **Find Out the Reason**: I’d gently ask questions to find out why they’re refusing (which helps me address their concerns).
 3. **Offer Alternatives**: I’d offer options.
 For instance, if they refuse to shower, I might say, “Would you like to freshen up with a washcloth instead, or maybe later today?”
-This gives them control and reduces tension.
+(This gives them control and reduces tension).
-4. **Follow Care Plan and Policies**: I’d check the client’s care plan for guidance on handling refusals and follow workplace policies, ensuring I respect their autonomy while prioritizing their well-being.
+4. **Follow Care Plan and Policies**: I’d check the client’s care plan for guidance on handling refusals and follow workplace policies (, ensuring I respect their autonomy while prioritizing their well-being).
 5. **Document and Report**: If the refusal impacts their health or safety, I’d document and report it to my supervisor, and share with my team to keep everyone informed.
 6. **Check Back Later**: I’d give them some time and check back later to see if they’re ready for service.